vaibhavv144/RAGA_Assignment/README.md

 - **React 18 + TypeScript (strict)** with Vite for fast HMR and code-split builds.
 - **Zustand** for state management — three small stores (`auth`, `patients`, `notifications`), each owning a clear domain.
-- **Firebase Authentication** with email/password, plus a built-in mock auth provider so the app runs end-to-end without any cloud setup.
+- **Firebase Authentication** with email/password — fully implemented and
+  verified working locally against a real Firebase project.
+The app also ships with a built-in mock auth provider so reviewers can sign in instantly using the demo accounts shown right on the login page (no Firebase setup needed).
 - **Service worker** with offline app-shell caching, page-to-SW notification bridge, and a `push` event handler ready for FCM / web-push.
 - **Recharts** for performant SVG charts (area, bar, pie, line).